Great Ogboru: Early life and education

 While he was in the United Kingdom, he attended The Chartered Institute of Marketing, London.
 Thereafter, he attended Huron University USA in London, a branch of Huron University in South Dakota, earning a Master of Business Administration degree.
 He also obtained a master's degree in international relations at the University of Kent in Canterbury.

 Career

 In 1984, he was employed as a marketing officer in a fishing company in Lagos.
 In 1987, he left the fishing firm to start up his own private fishing business, Fiogret Ltd, which later grew and expanded to some other African countries.
-At the time he was involved in the fishing business, he ventured into other businesses which included a Warri based furniture company and Bureau de Change.
+At the time he was involved in the fishing business, he ventured into other businesses, which included a Warri based furniture company and Bureau de Change.

-In April 1990, Ogboru was indicted in the failed coup attempt of Gideon Orkar, he fled the country through Seme border with help from his brother, Turner Ogboru.
+In April 1990, Ogboru was indicted in the failed coup attempt of Gideon Orkar, he fled the country through the Seme border with help from his brother, Turner Ogboru.
 The military administration subsequently detained Turner and harassed Ogboru's siblings and did not discourage the looting of his properties by soldiers.
 Ogboru initially fled to London but later moved to Angola and Namibia.